-- 2. Complete all reading assignments.
-Keep a journal, reflecting upon the major ideas in the assigned readings and the application of those ideas in your school and classroom.
-This journal should have a minimum of five entries of one-half page in length. - 3.
+- 1. Participate in all activities. - 2.
+Complete all reading assignments.
+Keep a word-processed journal, reflecting upon the major ideas in the assigned readings and the application of those ideas in your school and classroom.
+This journal should have a minimum of five entries 200 300 words in length. - 3.
 Complete the Final Integration Project.
 Review research and literature on parent involvement and student achievement, and identify several major findings or themes.
-Consider the concerns identified in the course on the part of both teachers and parents regarding teacher-parent communication.
-Based on these key themes and concerns, design a communications plan for winning and keeping parent support.
-This action plan should include a set of goals and objectives, outline of a back-to-school night presentation which deals positively with parent concerns and teacher needs, outline of a way of beginning parent conferences which connects with the parent and gets the teacher "hired" upfront, and strategies for keeping parents informed and involved throughout the year-both in general and in specific instances where parent and teacher interventions may be required to help a student succeed. - 4.
+Based on these key research themes, design a comprehensive action plan for winning parent support.
+This action plan should consist of a set of goals and objectives, research-based strategies, a list of actions, and a timeline. - 4.
 Pass the final Exam.